ufoss-org/ufoss-website/docs/kotysa/queries.md

         ).fetchAll() // returns all admin users
 ```

-Of course you can also join tables using equality clause between columns too, this query returns the same results :
+You can also join tables using equality clause between columns too, this query returns the same results

 ```kotlin
 val admins =